data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

 === "Pandas"

-    In Pandas, we use the [`.columns`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.columns.html) attribute of the DataFrame.
+    In Pandas, we use the [`.columns`][pandas-columns] attribute of the DataFrame.
 This makes it easier to understand the results of the aggregation.

+    It's also possible to rename columns using the [`.rename()`][pandas-rename] method, which allows for more flexibility in renaming specific columns from within 'dot-method' chains.

     ```py {.pandas linenums="1" title="Rename columns for clarity"}
     category_sales_renamed_pd: pd.DataFrame = category_sales_pd.copy()